 For those jurisdictions that already have impact fees, a review of land values may be necessary, especially after the 2007-2009 Recession.
 As explained in the prior section of this brochure, land values are an important determinant in the amounts of the impact fees that are assessed.
 To use pre-recession numbers and per-acre valuations would result in an inflated and unfair impact fee.

-Consider the Impact on Affordable Housing
+Affordable Housing